Spotlight Interview with Pastor Rob McClelland: Helping those affected by Hurricane Helene

 If you look at a map, there are some towns that you’re hearing about in North Carolina that you would’ve had a hard time finding on a map prior to Hurricane Helene.
 And now they’re essentially gone.
 But there are Christians in communities throughout the region who are in a position to respond to their own communities having been affected but not devastated in the way that their neighbors have been.

 As the story continues to unfold, the needs of people in the affected region are going to continue to develop and unfold, and that’s one of the reasons that we want to talk with my friend Pastor Rob McClelland.
-He joined us from the Henderson Presbyterian Church in Hendersonville, North Carolina.
+He joined us from the Hendersonville Presbyterian Church in Hendersonville, North Carolina.

 Rob is a friend I know and trust, so if you are looking for a way to give to those affected by the hurricane, I am sharing Hendersonville PC’s donation link as a trustworthy option.
 A hundred percent of your donations are going to go directly to serving people in very real and desperate need.
 Give here: https://onrealm.org/HendersonvilleP/-/form/give/now